tektoncd/pipeline/DEVELOPMENT.md

    > **Note** Linter findings are dependent on your installed Go version.
 Match the version in [`go.mod`](go.mod) to match the findings in your PR.

+1. (Optional)
+   [`woke`](https://docs.getwoke.tech/installation/) is executed for every pull request.
+To ensure your work does not contain offensive language, you may want to install and run this tool locally.

 ### Configure environment

 To [build, deploy and run your Tekton Objects with `ko`](#install-pipeline), you'll need to set these environment variables: